 What Type Of Business Do You Have?

-A business that is classified as a partnership or a corporation is a separate entity from the business owners or the shareholders.
-This means that if a business is considered a partnership or corporation, it can file for a Chapter 7 or Chapter 11 bankruptcy on its own.
+A business classified as a partnership or corporation is a separate legal entity from its owners or shareholders.
+This means that if a business is classified as a partnership or corporation, it can file for Chapter 7 or Chapter 11 bankruptcy on its own.

-However, it is critical to know that a trustee can sue the business owners or partners if the assets of the partnership combined are not enough to pay off the debts.
+However, it is critical to note that a trustee can sue the business owners or partners if the partnership’s combined assets are insufficient to pay off the debts.
 An experienced small business bankruptcy lawyer will be able to advise you on what to do based on your specific situation.

 Proprietorships are different from partnerships and corporations.
-A proprietorship cannot file bankruptcy by itself; the business owner must file for bankruptcy.
-The owner can file either Chapter 7 bankruptcy, Chapter 11 bankruptcy or Chapter 13 bankruptcy.
+A proprietorship cannot file for bankruptcy on its own; the business owner must file.
+The owner can file for Chapter 7, Chapter 11, or Chapter 13 bankruptcy.

 Is Any Debt Secured?

 Secured debt is a claim made by the creditor and is typically secured by a property lien.
 The creditor places a lien on property belonging to the business or business owner.
-The difference in the amount of secured versus unsecured debt the business has will go a long way in determining if reorganization of the business is possible after the bankruptcy discharge.
+The difference between the amounts of secured and unsecured debt the business has will go a long way toward determining whether reorganization of the business is possible after the bankruptcy discharge.

 When you are considering bankruptcy, you must make sure that your creditors perfect all of your judgment liens.
-This means that the correct agency must record all liens properly.
+This means the correct agency must properly record all liens.
 Having this information correct is necessary when you are trying to determine if your business is eligible to file for Chapter 13 bankruptcy.

 Hiring a Small Business Bankruptcy Lawyer